mihaildono/padawan-project/youngling/exercises/loop-tasks.md

 7. Create a function `pyramid(size)` that prints a pyramid
 </summary>
 <p>
+It has one argument(number), which defines the longest line of the pyramid.
 * Tip split the task into sub-tasks
 - one task creates 1 line of the pyramid
 - one task combines all the lines of the pyramid